 If you have a big butt, raise your hand if one or more of these phrases has ever crossed your lips: My thighs are too thick.
 My hips are too wide.
 My booty is too big.

-If you were born blessed with a more substantial booty and thighs, you might have lamented your shapely figure at one time or another.
+If you were born blessed with a big butt and thighs, you may have lamented your shapely figure at one time or another.
 After all, unrealistic images of thin bodies abound on social media, and, well, just about everywhere else too.
 Even if you celebrate your curves, sometimes it's tough not to fall prey to these impractical — and often unhealthy — expectations.

 1. You’re Less Likely to Develop Certain Chronic Illnesses